-SOFA – School of Film Agents is very proud of the excellent support by a top-class line-up of experienced lecturers from all over Europe!
+SOFA – School of Film Agents is very proud of the excellent support by a top-class line-up of experienced lecturers from all over Europe and beyond!

 Have a look: